63rd Academy Awards: Box office performance of nominees

 At the time of the nominations announcement on February 12, the combined gross of the five Best Picture nominees at the US box office was $458.2 million with an average of $41 million per film.
-Ghost was the highest earner among the Best Picture nominees with $213.5 million in domestic box office receipts.
-The film was followed by Dances with Wolves ($104.3 million), The Godfather Part III ($62.5 million), Goodfellas ($41 million), and finally Awakenings ($36.7 million).
+Ghost was the highest earner among the Best Picture nominees, with $213.5 million in domestic box office receipts.
+The film was followed by Dances With Wolves ($104.3 million), The Godfather Part III ($62.5 million), Goodfellas ($41 million), and finally Awakenings ($36.7 million).

-Of the top 50 highest-grossing films of the year, 51 nominations went to 12 films on the list.
-Only Ghost (2nd), Pretty Woman (3rd), Dances with Wolves (8th), Dick Tracy (9th), The Godfather Part III (17th), Goodfellas (30th), and Awakenings (34th) were nominated for Best Picture, directing, acting or screenwriting.
-The other top 50 box office hits that earned the nominations were Home Alone (1st), The Hunt for Red October (5th), Total Recall (6th), Days of Thunder (12th), and Edward Scissorhands (22nd).
+Of the top 50 highest-grossing films released in 1990, 51 nominations went to 12 films on the list.
+Only Ghost (2nd), Pretty Woman (3rd), Dances With Wolves (8th), Dick Tracy (9th), The Godfather Part III (17th), Goodfellas (30th), and Awakenings (34th) were nominated for Best Picture, directing, acting, or screenwriting.
+The other top 50 box office hits that earned nominations were Home Alone (1st), The Hunt for Red October (5th), Total Recall (6th), Days of Thunder (12th), and Edward Scissorhands (22nd).

 Critical reviews

 The show received a mixed reception from media publications.
 Some media outlets were more critical of the show.
 Rick DuBrow of the Los Angeles Times wrote, "It was a long day's journey into night for Oscar, one of the most effective sleeping pills of the year."
 He also added that while host Crystal started out strong, his jokes fell flat as the night progressed.
 The Washington Post television critic Tom Shales noted that Crystal, "followed many gags by instantly rating the reaction of the audience, as if it were up to them to please him instead of the other way around."
 In addition, he commented, "The Oscars seemed more of a fizzle than usual this year."
 Columnist Dan Craft of The Pantagraph remarked, "The Oscar show has become innocuously hip and yuppified.
 Kitsch and nostalgia have given way to efficiency and upward mobility.
 Everyone is tiresomely well-behaved and, worse, well-dressed."
 He also commented that host Crystal's insider showbiz jokes fell flat and were confusing to television audiences.

 Other media outlets received the broadcast more positively.
 Columnist Harold Schindler of The Salt Lake Tribune wrote, "Billy Crystal kept things moving Monday night in such a manner that the extra quarter-hour was scarcely noticeable."
 He also said of the telecast's theme of film history, "The Academy used its film library to excellent advantage."
 Film critic Leonard Maltin remarked, "Emotions ran high and they gave us all a chance to feel vicariously what it might be like to win this kind of award...good guys finishing first and the part of Hollywood we like best, a happy ending."
-Orlando Sentinel film critic Jay Boyar complimented Crystal for invigorating the gala noting that his "clever remarks at the academy's 63rd annual awards presentation struck an entertaining balance between inside-Hollywood quips and general-audience jests."
+Orlando Sentinel film critic Jay Boyar complimented Crystal for invigorating the gala, noting that his "clever remarks at the academy's 63rd annual awards presentation struck an entertaining balance between inside-Hollywood quips and general-audience jests."